ZacksMohawk/SpinUp/README.md

 ## How To Setup Command Line Alias

-To be able to run SpinUp from any folder on Mac, run the setup script.
-Setup scripts for Linux and Windows will come soon.
+To be able to run SpinUp from any folder on Mac, run the following setup script.

 	./setup_mac.sh

+For Linux machines, run the following setup script.
+Windows script will be coming soon.

+	./setup_linux.sh

 ## How To Create New Application